Teacher Aide Course

 |*Tuition fees shown are indicative only and may change.
 There are additional fees and charges related to enrolment please see the Table of Fees and Charges for more information.
 You will be sent an enrolment agreement which will confirm your fees.|

-Open entry to those currently employed as a Teacher Aide in a New Zealand Primary or Intermediate school.
+Open entry to those currently employed as a Teacher Aide or in a Learning Support role in a New Zealand School.

 Scholarships and prizes

 This paper introduces the role and responsibilities of Teacher Aides, including concepts of teaching and learning, planning and adapting for learners, and building professional relationships